Towards Learning to Imitate from a Single Video Demonstration: Visual Imitation with Reinforcement Learning

-\paragraph{Unsupervised Data labelling} To construct \textit{positive} and \textit{negative} pairs for training we make use of time information in a similar fashion to~\citep{DBLP:journals/corr/SermanetLHL17}, where observations at similar times in the same sequence are often correlated and observations at different times will likely have little similarity.
-We compute pairs by altering one sequence and comparing this modified version to its original.
-Positive pairs are created by adding noise to the sequence or altering a few frames of the sequences.
-Negative pairs are created by shuffling one sequence or reversing it.
-More details are available in the supplementary material.
-Imitation data for $24$ other tasks are also used to help condition the \distanceMetricText learning process.
-These include motion clips for running, backflips, frontflips, dancing, punching, kicking and jumping along with the desired motion.
-For details on how positive and negative pairs are created from this data, see the \appendixx.
+To construct \textit{positive} and \textit{negative} pairs for training, we make use of time information and adversarial information.
+We use timing information where observations at similar times in the same sequence are often correlated, and observations at different times are less likely to be similar.
+We use these ideas to provide labels for the positive and negative pairs to train the Siamese network.
+Positive pairs are created by adding Gaussian noise with $\sigma = 0.05$ to the images in the sequence, duplicating, or shifting random frames of the sequences.
+Negative pairs are created by shuffling, cropping or reversing one sequence. \methodName will learn to decode these modified sequences which helps the model be robust to noise.
+Additionally, we include \textit{adversarial} pairs where positive pairs come from the same distribution, for example, two motions for the agent or two from the demonstration at different times.
+Negative pairs then include one from the expert and one from the agent.
+A combination of these augmentations are chosen randomly and applied to the current training batch and are not added to the replay buffer.
+Additional details on how the shuffling, swapping, and the use of adversarial pairs are available in the \appendixx~\ref{sec:appendix-pos-neg-examples}.